Modelling Human Values for Value-Aware Multi-Agent Systems: A Roadmap for Value-Aligned AI Research

 \paragraph{Key research in this area}

-Current AI work on this topic has focused chiefly on value identification, eliciting and learning relevant values from (typically, written records of) the interactions of human agents.
-Natural language processing techniques are being used to estimate underlying human values from text in a (semi-) automatic manner.
-For instance, Liu et al.~\cite{Liu2019PersonalityOV} analyses values based on words used in e-commerce reviews, and Lin et al.~\cite{Lin2018AcquiringBK} estimates relevant values in tweets by combining textual features and context knowledge from Wikipedia.
-Brugnoli et al.~\cite{valawai23} uses a neural network model to label tweets according to the Moral Foundations Theory~\cite{GRAHAM201355}.
-However, these techniques are employed only once a predefined high-level value list has been selected, such as the well-known Schwartz value system~\cite{Schwartz2012AnOO}.
-Using any pre-defined fixed list is a limitation not only in the assumption that the list is appropriate for the context but also prevents values from changing over time, a view we share with the value-sensitive design community~\cite {vandePoel2018}.
-Amongst the approaches not starting with a predefined value list but setting out to identify the relevant values can be found in the work of Wilson et al.~\cite{89b26068890444aa88b4a15afe36625c}, which presents a crowd-powered algorithm to generate a hierarchy of general values.
-Another is Axies~\cite{10.5555/3463952.3464048}, which uses human and automatic techniques for identifying context-specific values using natural language processing.
+Current AI research on this topic has focused primarily on value identification, eliciting and learning relevant values from (typically written) records of human/agent interactions.
+Natural language processing techniques are used to estimate underlying human values from text in a (semi-)automatic manner.
+For instance, Liu et al.~\cite{Liu2019PersonalityOV} analyse values based on words used in e-commerce reviews, and Lin et al.~\cite{Lin2018AcquiringBK} estimate relevant values in tweets by combining textual features and contextual knowledge from Wikipedia.
+Brugnoli et al.~\cite{valawai23} employ a neural network model to categorise tweets based on the Moral Foundations Theory~\cite{GRAHAM201355}.
+In more recent work by Obi et al.~\cite{NEURIPS2024}, the authors aim to understand the alignment of LLMs with societal values and norms by examining the human values that are operationalised through the datasets used to fine-tune those LLMs.
+However, all these techniques are employed only once a predefined high-level value list has been identified in advance, such as the well-known Schwartz value system~\cite{Schwartz2012AnOO} or the Moral Foundations Theory~\cite{GRAHAM201355}.
+Using any predefined fixed list is a limitation, not only because it assumes the list is appropriate for the context, but also because it prevents values from changing over time, a view shared by the value-sensitive design community~\cite{vandePoel2018}.

+Amongst the approaches not starting with a predefined value list are the works of Wilson et al.~\cite{89b26068890444aa88b4a15afe36625c}, who present a crowd-powered algorithm to generate a hierarchy of general values, and Axies~\cite{s10458-022-09550-0}, which uses human and automatic techniques for identifying context-specific values using natural language processing.

+Another significant line of research involves learning the computational semantics of values, typically as reward functions or preference models.
+For example, (Cooperative) Inverse Reinforcement Learning (CIRL) aims to infer a human's reward function (a proxy for their values) from observed behaviour, with CIRL specifically modelling the collaborative nature of this learning process~\cite{10.5555/3157382.3157535}.
+Similarly, techniques for deep reinforcement learning from human preferences allow AI agents to learn complex behaviours aligned with human values by training on comparisons between behaviour trajectories provided by humans~\cite{10.5555/3294996.3295184}.
+Rodriguez-Soto et al.~\cite{RodriguezSoto2024VALE} addresses the specific problem of function identification, discussing how appropriate mathematical functions can be selected or designed to effectively learn and represent the underlying value semantics.